RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Sending data to the server (successful)"
 />

-This should be sufficient to prove that the board functions as intended, and it is able to send data over the network after successfully joining it.
+This should be sufficient to prove that the board functions as intended, and it can send data over the network after successfully joining it.
 As this module is intended for development, the example firmware is limited to this functionality.
 You can use this project as a base to develop a more complex firmware using the Microchip LoRaWAN Stack (MLS).